 Are you a big fan of beautiful orchids?
 Who can blame you?
 In fact, they’re one of the most popular house plants in the UK – because, let’s face it, they look wonderful no matter where you place them.

-But if you don’t have the time to go to your local garden centre to pick up the orchid of your dreams and are looking to buy it online, here, you’ll find everything you need to know – from getting your orchids by post, to looking after them when they arrive.
+But if you don’t have the time to go to your local garden centre to pick up the orchid of your dreams and are looking to buy it online, here, you’ll find everything you need to know – from getting your flowers by post, to looking after them when they arrive.

 1. Always read the details